lagotto/lagotto/docs/api.md

  ... more ...
 ```

-When an article with the specified DOI already exists, the server returns HTTP 400 error with a JSON body indicating the article exists:
+When a work with the specified DOI already exists, the server returns HTTP 400 error with a JSON body indicating the work exists:

 ```sh
 $ curl -i -X POST -H "Content-Type: application/json" -H "Accept: application/json" -u login:pwd -d '{"article":{"doi":"10.7554/eLife.09002","year":2013,"month":5,"day":21,"title":"Structure of a pore-blocking toxin in complex with a eukaryotic voltage-dependent K+ channel"}}' http://alm.example.org/api/v4/articles